ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [Proc] inlining can be done by the compiler automatically when the [proc] is defined in the source code file where it is used, or when we mark the [proc] with the [inline] pragma.
-Additionally, when we compile our program with [-d:lto]{.term}, the compiler can inline all procedures and functions.
+Additionally, when we compile our program with [-d:lto], the compiler can inline all procedures and functions.
 Generally, the compiler should know well when inlining makes sense, so in most cases it makes not much sense to just use [templates] instead of (small)